Pepperdine-ISO/PEPP-SENF/README.md

-### senf: the mustardy sensitive number finder
+### Pepperdine ISO SENF: The Optomized Mustardy Sensitive Number Finder

 senf is a portable tool for finding sensitive numbers.
 Use this tool to identify files on your system that may have Social Security Numbers (SSNs) or Credit Card Numbers (CCNs).
-The latest version can always be found at the senf site.

-##### Download pre-built release binary

-The latest release build can be downloaded at https://github.com/utiso/senf/releases/latest

-##### Other senf-related products for superb purchase agreeings
-* senf suite, for enterprise experts: http://www.otc.utexas.edu/ATdisplay.jsp?id=1065&term=senf
-* senf preprocessor, for ids zoomzoom: http://www.otc.utexas.edu/ATdisplay.jsp?id=394&term=senf
+For Pepperdine University purposes, this version will not find SSNs starting with 010-019, 040-049, 0r 100.
+It will also not find DOBs.

 ##### License
 senf is licensed under a Creative Commons License; see http://creativecommons.org/licenses/by-nc-sa/3.0/us/